LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Skills & groups/connect-visitors-to-agents-by-skill.md

 date: 2019-01-23 11:39:47 +0000

 ---
-Your agents are trained to help visitors according to your business needs.
+our agents are trained to help visitors according to your business needs.
 An agent’s area of expertise is referred to as a skill.
 For example, you can create the skill "sales" for agents who are sales representatives.
 When visitors click an engagement assigned to sales, they are routed to the first available sales agent.

 Start by creating skills according to your business needs.
 Then assign skills to your agents.
 Finally, assign a skill to each engagement, so that when visitors click on the invitation to chat or message, they are routed to the agent most able to answer the visitor’s question.